LaboonCourses/CS1632_Summer/deliverables/3/deliverable3.md

 _Compiling_: Any program that contains `puts` should also have the `putstring` YARV operation.
 A program which contains `+` should call the opt_plus operation, plus put any of the values specified on the stack using the `putobject` operation.
 Any program which contains `-` (subtraction) should contain the `opt_minus` operation, any program with `/`(division) should contain `opt_div`, any program with `*` should contain `opt_mult`.

+## Note on Firefox / Selenium in Windows

+To open the Selenium IDE from Firefox in Windows, right click the top bar of firefox, between the open tabs and the minimize button.
+Click "Menu Bar" so the menu bar shows up in the top left corner.
+Under "Tools" is "Selenium IDE".

+Alternatively, "ctrl+alt+s" while in the Firefox window should also bring up the IDE.

 ## Grading
 * Summary and Testing concerns - 10%